2019 was so far, once again, volatile, yet full of opportunities.

 The fact that the number of addresses didn’t increase significantly in the past months is an indicator that not many new participants entered the space.
 The perspective of new people buying cryptocurrencies will reflect with no doubt into prices during the next phase of the Bull Market.
 Adoption is a slow but powerful process!

-Also, the development of the business ecosystem side was quite impressive, and its shaping radically the industry.
+Also, the development of the business ecosystem side was quite impressive, and its shaping the industry radically.

 No more than two years ago, tech geeks, miners, and fuzzy crypto exchanges were the major players of the crypto space.
+Today this is different.
 Here are just some of the most relevant news of the past month for the industry.

-- Thanks to the establishment of Coinbase Custody, the company is attracting a significant amount from capital from institutions regularly
+- Thanks to the establishment of Coinbase Custody, the company is attracting a significant amount of capital from institutions regularly

 - Binance recently launched its US subsidiary to be able to be fully compliant with US regulations